joergschultzelutter/secure-aprs-bastion-bot/docs/configure.md

 Except for `--add-user`, all other modifications to the configuration file can be done manually (e.g. by editing the configuration file directly).

-> [!NOTE]
-> This command will not fail if the config file does not exist.
-All other commands expect that the program configuration file is present.

 ### Description

 `python configure.py --add-user --callsign=DF1JSL-1`